-- Divide the batter among the cavities to ¾ full.
-I also made four cupcakes for the size of pan I had.
-Don’t over fill as you won’t have a pretty result with them oozing over the edge.
+- Divide the batter among the cavities to 3/4 full.
+I also made four cupcakes for the size of the pan I had.
+Don't overfill as you won't have a pretty result with them oozing over the edge.

 - Bake for 20-25min.
 Cool in pan for 10 min.
 Invert onto rack and cool completely.
 Prepare glaze and drizzle over each cake.
 Serve at once or store them up to two days.